christophersbarrett/mulberry-wiki/An-Overview-of-the-Mulberry-Tools.md

 - rapidly spin up a new application
 - create nodes and their associated resources and data
-- create skeleton files for page templates, components, and capabilities
+- create skeleton files for page definitions, components, and capabilities
 - serve the application locally for rapid in-browser iteration
 - create test builds that can run on simulators and (properly provisioned) devices
 - create production builds that can be submitted to app stores